Emory-HITI/Niffler/modules/meta-extraction/README.md

 $ sudo journalctl -u mdextractor.service -n 100

-## Maintaining Niffler for on-going continuous execution.

-More extraction profiles can be created to extract more and more metadata attributes.

-### Customize the values:

-Create a features files based on the files in conf/extraction-profiles and place it in a folder.

-Update the below value to reflect the location of the featureset.txt.

-PathToFeaturesFile = "/opt/localdrive/featureset/"

-### Troubleshooting
+## Troubleshooting

-Has ResearchPACS service crashed and not running?
-Check for the below.

 Check and make sure Mongo Service is running.
 If not, start it.

 Is the disk not full?
-Check whether the extractor service is running.
+Check whether the mdextractor service is running.
 If not, start it.

 Is the disk full, and consequently Niffler is unable to receive new images?
 Stop the mdextractor service if it is running.
 Empty the storage folder and remove the pickle file.
 Then, start the mdextractor service again.